WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-13-Diary-of-a-developer-fixing-their-own-lazy-mistake.markdown

 1. Saving to file and loading from file are linked with json serialization and deserialization and cannot be tested separately
 2. Serializing to and from the schema dictionary, which is a two-layered dictionary of dictionaries of `DataSchema` objects, cannot be tested separately from serializing `DataSchema` objects
-3. Json serialization is tied to the FileBasedSchemaProvider, which means the format for loading and persisting schema is tied to only that provider and cannot be used by other providers, such as a database or cloud-based storage
+3. Json serialization is tied to the `FileBasedSchemaProvider`, which means the format for loading and persisting schema is tied to only that provider and cannot be used by other providers, such as a database or cloud-based storage
-4. Existing tests already treat use polymorphism for the Value property, which means a real change is value is going to have to require changing the tests.
+4. Existing tests already use polymorphism for the `Value` property, which means a real change is value is going to have to require changing the tests.
 This is not really a problem, but had this been released code, then the change in behavior would break existing use of the API.

 My code has made a mess of things, and the biggest reason this is not much of a problem is the code is still just mine, not in use by anyone else.